Skip to main content

 Cons

-• Stiff hand-feel — this is a Faraday textile that became a throw, not a throw that happens to shield
+• Stiff, tarp-like hand-feel — a Faraday textile that became a throw, not a throw that happens to shield

-• Overkill for typical household exposure scenarios at 80+ dB
+• Overkill for typical household exposure — 80+ dB is laboratory-grade, not residential-relevant

 5